 “It was so much fun cruising through there, seeing who was driving what; who was on a date with whom.
 So fun!” she said.
 “So many great memories driving through there with the tape player blaring.”

 While the Acme Bookstore is now an antique shop and you can no longer cruise by the Stardust, a few Upshur County mainstays have survived the test of time.

-There’s the West Virginia Wildlife Center — commonly called the Game Farm — a one-of-a-kind zoological park in southern Upshur County that attracted visitors from 44 states and 11 countries in 2018, and the Donut Shop, whose sweet circular pastries are considered the best in the country by people as far away as Houston, Texas.
+There’s the West Virginia Wildlife Center — commonly called the Game Farm — a one-of-a-kind zoological park in southern Upshur County that annually attracts visitors from nearly all 50 states and a dozen or more different countries, and the Donut Shop, whose sweet circular pastries are considered the best in the country by people as far away as Houston, Texas.